-She was an armless dame with a generous lap and endless patience, this chair, and we stacked ourselves up and spun round and round till our stomachs – or a cousin — flipped.
+This chair was an arm-less dame with a generous lap and endless patience, and we stacked ourselves up and spun round and round till our stomachs – or a cousin — flipped.
 And then we started all over again.

 And while we tripped the chair fantastic, an ancient miniature schnauzer with rotting teeth nibbled hard boiled eggs at the fireplace hearth, and our aunts and mothers baked up a holiday feast worthy of Rockwell legend.